karlwilcox/website-build/reviews/books/sci-fi/_posts/2022-12-04-heretics-of-dune.md

 layout: review
 title: "Heretics of Dune"
 author: "frank-herbert"
-series: "Book 5 of the Chronicles of Dune"
+series: "Second Dune Trilogy"
+booknum: "2"
 tags:
-  - "sci-fi"
+  - "future history"
 ---

 Some years ago I was able to pick up an eBook of all the original Dune novels for some ridiculously low price from Google